 To find your School/State:

-(1) Click on the corresponding USC Schools tab or By State tab.
+(1) Click on the corresponding UCS Schools tab or By State tab.
 (2) Type the school/state name in the search field (the magnifying glass).

 The following list of organizations are integral collaborators to the movement of inclusive schools;

 - Association for Middle Level Education (AMLE)